1How large will my group be?

 11Is airfare included in the package price?

 No, airfare is not included, but we're happy to help you find a good deal.
 We're experts!
-Google Flights is our go-to website for the best deals.
+Google Flights is our go-to website.

 12What airport should I fly into and when should I arrive and depart?